 They still did not understand from Scripture that Jesus had to rise from the dead.
 John 20:9

 Hearing has never been a problem for me.
 Understanding has.
 For example, as a child, I heard that Jesus loved me but I did not understand the ramifications of that until midlife.
 I heard that Jesus was powerful enough to perform miracles, leaving his spectators open mouthed, yet I didn’t understand that he might perform one for me.
 I heard that Jesus was forgiving but feared he might not forgive me for certain sins.
-Truth wasn’t mine until I embraced them as mine.
+Truth wasn’t mine until I embraced it as mine.

 Jesus told his disciples repeatedly that he would die and three days later rise again.
 Yet when Peter and John found the empty grave, they were stunned.
 Why?
 Hadn’t they been told?
 John relates the reason: “They did not understand.”
 They had heard the words but had failed to internalize them into their experience.